7 Deadliest Diseases in History: Where are they now?

 Avian influenza occurs naturally among wild aquatic birds and can easily spread to more susceptible farmed poultry - millions of chickens, geese, and turkeys were destroyed to prevent further spread of the disease following the outbreaks that occurred in 2015 and 2016.

 Avian flu viruses rarely infect humans.
 The exceptions are the H7N9 and H5N1 strains of influenza A. H7N9 is considered the influenza A virus with the greatest potential public health impact.
-Currently, China is experiencing its fifth outbreak of influenza A H7N9 virus, with 688 human cases reported since May 23, 2017.
-Poultry have been confirmed as the source.
+During 2017, 1565 people were infected with H7N9, of whom 610 (39%) died.
+Poultry were confirmed as the source.

 Ebola is a severe, often fatal disease (death rates average 50% [range 25-90%]), caused by the Ebola filovirus.
 There are five different types of ebola virus, four of which are known to cause disease in humans.